 And talking to her after two and something years, I just noticed how much I grew.
 I remembered myself back then two years ago where I was all scared, no boundaries, horrible relationships with people and food like myself, really abusing myself on a daily basis by food, by lack of sleep, by all these awful people around me, and she’s still the same.

-She’s still the same, nothing changed, same words, what I did, I changed.
+She’s still the same, nothing changed, same words, but I did, I changed.
 Whatever she said, I used to believe because she acts just like my family members.
 Just like them all was lying to me and my mother too.
 Always lying to me, trying to make their way at my cost.
 But this time I could see it, I just asked the question I needed.

 I needed some information from her and then I stopped conversation and I thought, “You know what?
 I don’t need this person in my life.”
 And that was a very good decision.
 So I’m very grateful for all therapists out there.
 You guys really help us fix our life because I had such an enmeshment, how do you say it, enmeshment?

-Yeah, enmeshment with her.
+Karlygash: Yeah, enmeshment with her.
 And if not that therapist back then two years ago, I would be in really big trouble.
 So back to food, it’s getting much better.
 I’m doing this program, I’m really learning how to feed my body and stuff.
 I still sometimes, overeat here and there on sugar and then I remember that, like you say, “That I like sweetness of life.”

 And I just heard that you were talking about solitude.
 I love my solitude, I have people around me, I can connect to them but now I want to connect to really good people who are kind and not abusive and just kind.
-And not with you for the mere purpose of just connecting with you and sharing good times.
+And connect with you for the mere purpose of just connecting with you and sharing good times.

 So that’s my thoughts for today.
 And I really want to have good relationships with food because I noticed also when I abandon myself by bingeing, I feel so terrible physically.
 Oh!
 I wanted you to talk about this abuse, how this people abused me and how I abused myself by [inaudible 00:24:21] because, with my disease and like I think any person in the world’s need to eat properly to feel good.